 Manufacturer: To be appraised.

-Other versions: Made in many forms and sizes.
+Other versions: This horn fish table lamp exists in many forms and sizes.

 These lamps were probably made since the time that electric light exists.
 They were for sale in souvenir shops in touristic areas around the world.

 Some say it is folk art, but they were produced on a massive scale.
 They were very popular in the 50’s and 60’s.
 These objects were made by craftsmen who clearly knew what they were doing, as can be seen in the smooth finish.
 The style varies according to the origin of the lamp.